Probing the Quantum Nature of Gravity through Classical Diffusion: Introduction

 In all the above proposals, as well as in others \cite{Datta2021,Margalit2021,kryhin2025distinguishable,howl2021non}, the fundamental limiting factor is the necessity of controlling the quantum state of one or more masses which are large enough to generate an appreciable gravitational field: preparing and then controlling large-mass quantum states is notoriously very difficult \cite{fein2019quantum,Ma2021,Bild2023}.

-We propose a different and significantly easier strategy: we will show that if gravity is classical and local, then it must be random in order to couple consistently with quantum matter.
+We propose a different and significantly easier strategy: we will show that if gravity is classical, then it must be random in order to couple consistently with quantum matter.
 This randomness causes diffusion in the motion of a probe interacting with the gravitational field, even if the probe is in a {\it classical state}.
 Therefore, instead of having to deal with large-mass quantum states which, in order to be generated and controlled, ultimately limit the size of the system and the gravitational effect to be detected, our proposal requires only the monitoring of the center of mass motion of a classical probe, which can be conveniently large to generate a strong enough gravitational field.
 This procedure is simpler and already proved to be a very effective strategy in other contexts~\cite{Bahrami2014,Diosi2015,Vinante2017,bilardello2016bounds,schrinski2017collapse,altamura2024noninterferometric,donadi2021novel,donadi2021underground,arnquist2022search,carlesso2022present}.

 The paper is organized as follows.
-In Section \ref{due}, we show that if gravity is classical and local, it must collapse spatial superpositions of the wave function of the systems it couples to and induce fluctuations in their motion.
+In Section \ref{due}, we show with a Gedankenexperiment that if gravity is classical, it must collapse spatial superpositions of the wave function of the systems it couples to and induce fluctuations in their motion.
+In Section~\ref{sec:math} we provide the mathematical proof underlying the Gedankenexperiment.
 In Section \ref{tre}, we discuss how this diffusion, together with the requirement of recovering the Newtonian interaction for well-localized systems, leads to a specific master equation for two spatially confined, gravitationally interacting systems.
 In Section \ref{secIV}, we derive the constraints that the diffusive terms must satisfy to prevent the generation of entanglement, resulting in a lower bound on the strength of the diffusive effects.
 Finally, in Section \ref{secV}, we explore the feasibility of detecting these effects with current and near-future technologies.